Working out with a broken foot: it's totally possible!

 Other cardio workouts include the rowing machine (otherwise known as the ‘erg’) - if you are not able to use your leg/foot, you can use the seat in a stable position and row with the upper body to get the heart pumping.
 Perhaps your gym has an upper body ergometer at the gym which is basically a bicycle for the arms.

 Once you get over the initial soreness, the crutches actually help build abdominal and upper body strength.
-To strengthen the forearms and wrists for grasping the crutches, try wrist curls/extensors.
+To strengthen the forearms and wrists for grasping the crutches with more strength, try wrist curls/extensors.
+Also, did you know that there is a full body strength correlation between grip strength and the rest of the body?
+Take advantage!

 Wrist curls/extensors are performed holding dumbbells.
 Stabilize the forearm on a bench or chair and perform a few sets of 20 palm up, then 20 palm down.
 You will need more weight for the palm up variety.